Columbia, SC, October 15, 2020 –

 Returning to Work Resources

 Is your business or organization looking to create a plan for your staff to return to work?
 ERG has created some resources to help you create a plan to keep your employees and volunteers safe and healthy.
 You can find their helpful tips HERE and their Return to Work Checklist HERE.
 The CDC has released guidance for cleaning and disinfecting businesses before they reopen.
 This guide can help you create and implement a plan to keep your organization clean to reduce the risk of exposure to COVID-19.
 You can view guidance from the CDC HERE.
 Venable LLP has created a list of videos covering everything from OSHA to employee benefits relating to returning to work.
 You can view those videos HERE.
 The South Carolina Chamber of Commerce hosted a webinar about workplace safety reopening guides for South Carolina employers.
 You can view the webinar recording HERE.
-Together SC has compiled a list of resources for nonprofits who are planning their reopenings.
-You can view that page HERE.
 The CDC has released additional resources for reopening including considerations for summer camps, schools, youth sports organizations and more that can be found HERE.

 Rural Health & COVID-19